Graph-Learning-Benchmarks/gli/datasets/ogbg-molfreesolv/README.md

 # Ogbg-molfreesolv
 ## Data Description

-**Ogbg-molfreesolv** is adopted from the MoleculeNet.
-It is a smaller dataset used for regression.
-All the molecules are pre-processed using RDKit.
+*Ogbg-molfreesolv contains molecule graphs adopted from the MoleculeNet.
+The molecule graphs are converted from SMIE strings using RDKit.
 Each graph represents a molecule, where nodes are atoms, and edges are chemical bonds.
 Input node features are 9-dimensional, containing atomic number and chirality, as well as other additional atom features such as formal charge and whether the atom is in the ring or not.
-The full description of the features is provided in code.
-The script to convert the SMILES string to the above graph object can be found here.
-Note that the script requires RDkit to be installed.
-The script can be used to pre-process external molecule datasets so that those datasets share the same input feature space as the OGB molecule datasets.
-This is particularly useful for pre-training graph models, which has great potential to significantly increase generalization performance on the (downstream) OGB datasets.

 Statistics:
 1. Nodes: 5600